wikisamuel/wikisamuel.github.io/java/tp4-en.md

 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->
 Two steps of this practical session will change wether you are doing it from an Ensai VM or your personal computer.
 This is the first one.

 * In order to use maven, it may be necessary to configure the network proxy if you are using an Ensai VM.
-Instructions are available on Moodle : [http://foad.ensai.fr/course/view.php?id=31](http://foad.ensai.fr/course/view.php?id=31)
+[Instructions](http://foad.ensai.fr/course/view.php?id=31) are available on Moodle.
 * Some students using a shared connection on a campus might have a similar issue, unfortunately we cannot guess in advance what are their specific proxy address and port.
-Google "check proxy" with your Operating System name and version might help to find a procedure to get them.
-Then customize the file on Moodle with those pieces of information.
+In that case, first you have to find these elements.
+The procedure will vary with your operating system (you can try [this](https://helpdeskgeek.com/networking/internet-connection-problem-proxy-settings/)).
+Second, you will have to customize the file on Moodle with those pieces of information.
 * In order to know where to put this settings.xml file if you don't use a VM, go to Eclipse > Window > Preferences > Maven > User Settings, then put the file at the relevant location and hit the "Update Settings" button

 ----